-New Jersey Identity Theft Attorney
+New Jersey Identity Theft Defense Attorney - N.J.S.A. § 2C:21-17a

 In today’s world, increased dependency on technological innovation and online activity has increased people’s awareness of the dangers of identity theft.
 Entering your personal information online, or sharing it with anyone, can make your identity more susceptible to theft.
 In the state of New Jersey, a person convicted of identity theft faces many possible legal consequences, depending on the losses sustained by the victim of identity theft.

-Identity Theft Charges
+Identity Theft Charges in New Jersey

 Identity theft is handled very strictly in New Jersey.
 If you or someone you know is facing identity theft criminal charges in Freehold or Neptune, NJ, contact the experienced New Jersey white collar crime attorneys of the Law Office of Jason A. Volet at 732-863-5050.
 We are passionately committed to providing each of our clients with the vigorous and capable defense that they are guaranteed under the law.